MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 However, even with these safeguards, live site incidents can and do happen.
 Live site incidents can be divided into several categories:

-* Dependent-service issues, such as Azure Active Directory (Azure AD), Azure SQL, Storage, virtual machine scale set, Service Fabric, and so on
+* Dependent-service issues, such as Microsoft Entra ID, Azure SQL, Storage, virtual machine scale set, Service Fabric, and so on

 * Infrastructure outage, such as a hardware failure or data center failure